lsmathh/TRAB1_PAA/README.md

-# Projeto e Análise de Algoritmos - Trabalho 1.
+# Projeto e Análise de Algoritmos - Trabalho 1

 * Objetivo: Desenvolver os algoritmos de busca binária, mergesort e insertion sort.

-+ Ferramenta de teste: Deve se seguir as especificações dadas pelo site Spoj.
+* Ferramenta de teste: Deve se seguir as especificações dadas pelo site Spoj.

-# Especificações:
+# Especificações

 ## MERGSORT - Mergesort

 Simple.
 Sort the numbers on the standard input using the merge sort algorithm.
 Don't try to cheat by just calling your build in functions...
 I can see your source.

 ### Input